ksyeung/DetLabs/fsquirt_Living_off_the_Land/README.md

 The telemetry was collected during execution of `fsquirt.exe`, which runs the GUI for the Bluetooth File Transfer Wizard.
 I used mhaskar's proof of concept located [here](https://github.com/mhaskar/FsquirtCPLPoC).
 See similar Windows Living off the Land techniques [here](https://lolbas-project.github.io).

+In this telemetry, the attacker brings their own `fsquirt.exe` with `bthprops.cpl`.
+However, this is not strictly necessary: they can set the permanent working dir to the location of `bthprops.cpl`, then launch `C:\Windows\System32\fsquirt.exe` to effectively sideload it.

 Here is a detection for this technique:

 ```